The /insights you wish you had.

 Everything /insights leaves on the table.

-A deterministic engine reads your session transcripts and produces one branded report — split by account and machine, with the parts your employer owns kept local.
+A deterministic engine reads your session transcripts and produces one branded report — personal by default, split by source and machine, with anything you mark private kept local.

 Where was I, across every machine.

-Sessions, repos, and burn split by account (work vs personal) × machine.
-Plus the most-recent sessions with titles, branches, and machines — and the open feature branches you walked away from.
+Sessions, repos, and burn split by source × machine.
+Plus your most-recent sessions with titles, branches, and machines — ADHD-brain recall for where you left off.

 The number the flat report buries.